YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 Users need the following packages:

-1. Basic matrix library, Eigen: https://eigen.tuxfamily.org/dox/

-2. Intel Math Kernel Library (MKL): https://software.intel.com/en-us/mkl
+1. Intel Math Kernel Library (MKL): https://software.intel.com/en-us/mkl

+2. Fastest Fourier Transform in the West (FFTW): http://www.fftw.org/

 3. OpenMP: https://www.openmp.org/

 4. cmake version 3.12 or greater: https://cmake.org/

-We use MKL as basic matrix library for high performance and test our code on Ubuntu.

-Intel Math Kernel Library (Intel MKL) is a library which is hand-optimized specifically for Intel processors.
-Core math functions include BLAS, LAPACK, ScaLAPACK, sparse solvers, fast Fourier transforms, and vector math.
 </details>

 <details>
 <summary> Instructions </summary>

-We recommend users use TensorLet on Ubuntu and you can refer to the installation instructions in TensorLet_Installation folder.
+We recommend users use TenDeC++ on Ubuntu and you can refer to the installation instructions in TenDeC++_Installation folder.

 You need to add them to specific paths according to your CMakeLists.txt file.
 For example, you can link MKL in  CMakeLists.txt file like: